DovarFalcone/dovarfalcone.github.io/recipes/_posts/2023-01-12-Green-Bean-and-Mozzarella-Salad.md

 ## Instructions

-1. Cook and drain the green beans.
+1. Cook the green beans according to your preference.
+Once they are cooked, drain them and let them cool.

-2. Cut mozzarella into 1/2 inch cubes.
+2. Cut the mozzarella cheese into 1/2 inch cubes.

 3. Slice the plum tomatoes.

-4. Mix all ingredients.
+4. In a large mixing bowl, combine the cooled green beans, mozzarella cheese cubes, Italian dressing, sliced tomatoes, chopped basil and pepper.
+Mix well.

-5. Cover and let sit in refrigerator for 1 hour.
+5. Cover the bowl and refrigerate the salad for at least 1 hour to allow the flavors to meld together.

+6. Before serving, give the salad a final toss, and adjust the seasoning if needed.

+7. Serve chilled.

 Enjoy!